Static Background Removal in Vehicular Radar: Filtering in Azimuth-Elevation-Doppler Domain: 3D Radar Ego-motion Estimation

-We propose a heuristic approach to solve the best $k$ as well as the radar ego velocity $(v_x, v_y, v_z)$ or $\mathbf{v}_{\R{c}}$ from Eq.~\eqref{eq:odo_fixed_k}.
-That is, for each $k \in \cal K$, we substitute it into Eq.~\eqref{eq:odo_fixed_k} and then apply the 3D ego-motion estimation algorithm proposed in Section~\ref{sec:odr} to solve $(v_x, v_y, v_z)$.
-We iterate all $k$ and determine the optimal $k$ that yields the maximum number of inliers (from the RANSAC output in step 1 of Algorithm~\ref{alg:est}).
-In other words, we choose the $k$ value that maximizes the number of data points that satisfies Eq.~\eqref{eq:odo_fixed_k}.
-Consequently, the best-fit radar ego velocity $\mathbf{v}_{\R{c}}^*$ would be the one corresponding to the optimal $k$.
+Based on the above analysis, we propose a heuristic approach to solve Eq.~\eqref{eq:odo_mat}.
+First, we determine a set \({\cal K}\) to bound possible \(k\).
+Then, for each \(k \in \cal K\), we substitute it into Eq.~\eqref{eq:odo_mat} and apply least squares to solve \((v_x, v_y, v_z)\).
+After iterating through all \(k\), we can determine the optimal \(k^*\) that yields the maximum number of inliers (from the RANSAC output).
+In other words, we choose the \(k\) value that maximizes the number of data points that satisfy Eq.~\eqref{eq:odo_mat}.
+Consequently, the best-fit radar ego velocity \(\mathbf{v}_{\mathrm{c}}^*=(v^*_x, v^*_y, v^*_z)\) would be the one corresponding to the optimal \(k^*\).